vmsaif/list-of-projects/README.md

   - Use of the `glutSolidSphere` command for sphere rendering and lighting demonstration.

 ### <a href="https://github.com/vmsaif/recursive-ray-tracing-program-in-openGL/">Recursive Ray Tracing Program in OpenGL</a>
-A C++ program developed to simulate ray tracing using a recursive algorithm in OpenGL.
+A C++ program was developed to simulate ray tracing using a recursive algorithm in OpenGL.
 - **Technologies**: C++, OpenGL.
 - **Learnings**:
   - Deep understanding of the recursive ray tracing algorithm.